Public Meeting About Wearing Masks In Utah Ended After Unmasked Attendees Packed Room

 He then announced that he was ending the hearing and moving it to another date.

-The crowd began shouting “vote him out” and “he’s trying to silence us” and objecting further as the motion to adjourn was approved in a 2-to-1 vote.
+The crowd began shouting “vote him out” and “he’s trying to silence us” as well as objecting further as the motion to adjourn was approved in a 2-to-1 vote.

-Much of the crowd remained after Ainge left to voice their concerns about a mandate from state Governor Gary Herbert, which would require children returning to school in the fall to wear masks as a measure to ease the spread of coronavirus.
+Much of the crowd remained after Ainge left to voice their concerns about a mandate from state Gov. Gary Herbert, which would require children returning to school in the fall to wear masks.
 Some people argued that masks would make anxiety or asthma worse and could make it difficult for teachers to interact with students.

 One person suggested that wearing a mask would exact too heavy of an emotional toll on youngsters.